-On July 11, 2023, the Board approved certain measures to reduce the operating expenses of the Company with a view toward focusing resources on areas of current business needs.
+On July 11, 2023, Beneficient's board of directors (the "Board") approved certain measures to reduce the operating expenses of the Company with a view toward focusing resources on areas of current business needs.
 As part of this plan, we commenced the furlough of approximately 30 employees, representing approximately 20% of our workforce as of July 11, 2023.
-We also intend to reduce spending with third-party vendors in certain parts of our business as part of the plan to reduce operating expenses.
+We also implemented a reduction in spending with third-party vendors in certain parts of our business as part of the plan to reduce operating expenses.

 Effective November 3, 2023, the Board approved additional measures to reduce the operating expenses of the Company, including the termination of the previously furloughed employees and the layoff of an additional 15 employees, representing approximately an additional 10% of our workforce as of November 3, 2023.
-We also intend to continue to reduce spending with third-party vendors in certain parts of our business as part of the plan to further reduce operating expenses.
+We intend to continue to reduce spending with third-party vendors in certain parts of our business as part of the plan to further reduce operating expenses.